iainquayle/birch/ideas.md

     `X | `Y::type
     ```
     and then be able to match against them.
+    While over application would work fine here, infact even better, struct currying would not work.
+    The one thing that would help this though would be the fact that there would be a clear divide between when it would and when it wouldnt.
     - pros
         - relitively standard
         - allow structs to simply stay as structs